Skip to content

 Postumus Facing AU Aureus Portraits

 Interestingly, we also find incredible artistic talent among the ranks of the Gallic Empire.
-We have amazing frontal portraits of Postumous which were unsurpassed in quality or design and execution.
+We have amazing frontal portraits of Postumus, which were unsurpassed in quality design and execution.

-Postumus was also quite successful driving back the German tribes from the Rhine frontier.
-However, he was also able to hold off Gallienus who made repeated attempts to recover the lost Roman provinces.
+Postumus also successfully drove back the German tribes from the Rhine frontier.
+However, he was also able to hold off Gallienus, who repeatedly attempted to recover the lost Roman provinces.

 In 268 AD, Laelianus led a rebellion against Postumus from within the Gallic Empire.
-However, Laelianus was quickly defeated destroyed.
-Unfortunately, Postumus broke with an old Roman tradition and he refused to allow his troops to sack the usurper’s city of Moguntiacum (Mainz).
+However, Laelianus was quickly defeated and destroyed.
+Unfortunately, Postumus broke with an old Roman tradition, refusing to allow his troops to sack the usurper’s city of Moguntiacum (Mainz).
 This decision proved to be disastrous and ultimately led to his own assassination.

 Titles and Powers, 259-268 AD